BrownFalcon001/Chatbot/README.md

 # Chatbot for PDF Document Analysis

-## Overview
-This project implements a chatbot that analyzes text from uploaded PDF documents and provides responses based on user queries.
-The chatbot extracts information from the PDF documents using natural language processing techniques and responds to user queries in real-time.
+CV Chatbot is a Python application that allows users to upload a CV in PDF format and extract specific information from it based on keywords provided by the user.
+The chatbot utilizes natural language processing (NLP) techniques to analyze the content of the CV and extract relevant information.

 ## Table of Contents